 - Blood tests.
-Blood tests can check your complete blood count, glucose level, thyroid function, nutritional factors and immune functioning, all of which may provide clues about the source of your mouth discomfort.
+These tests can check your complete blood count, blood sugar level, thyroid function, nutritional factors and how well your immune system works.
+Test results may give clues about the source of your mouth discomfort.

 - Gastric reflux tests.
 These tests can tell if stomach acid flows back into your mouth from your stomach.

 - Mental health questions.
-You may be asked to fill out questionnaires that can help determine if you have symptoms of depression, anxiety or other mental health conditions that may be linked to burning mouth syndrome.
+You may be asked to answer a series of questions that can help decide if you have symptoms of depression, anxiety or other mental health conditions that may be linked to burning mouth syndrome.

 Treatment depends on whether you have primary or secondary burning mouth syndrome.